 Where to Stay on Maui’s Neighboring Islands

 Many people are unaware that Maui County actually includes a total of 5 islands, 3 of them inhabited – Maui, Moloka’i, and Lana’i.
 Maui is, of course, the most popular.
-Moloka’i is inhabited almost completely by Native Hawaiians but does make for good camping or a day excursion to see the abandoned leper colony.
-And Lana’i is definitely worth considering if you want an unspoiled Hawaiian holiday experience completely off-the-beaten-path.
+Moloka’i is inhabited almost completely by Native Hawaiians.
+It does make for good camping or a day excursion to see the abandoned leper colony.
+And Lana’i is definitely worth considering if you want an unspoiled Hawaiian holiday experience completely off the beaten path.

 If you want the highest level of service, luxury, and privacy, you absolutely must stay at Four Seasons Resort Lanai!

 First you’ll travel to the 5-diamond resort situated on Manele Bay by luxury air service.
 Once you step foot on the beachfront property, leave all of your worries behind as the staff caters to your every whim with the highest standards of service.

 Each room appears to be cut from a magazine, expertly designed with sleek and tasteful island-inspired furnishings.
 The sound of ocean waves will lull you to sleep in their signature plush bedding.
 Enjoy your morning coffee or meal from your oceanfront balcony.
 If you’re lucky, you can see the dolphins playing in Manele Bay.

 Of course, the activities offered by the resort are elevated as well.
 Fancy a private cruise on a 50-foot catamaran for snorkeling or sunset dinner?
 Seeking off-road adventure by ATV to explore the interior of the island?
 How about a round or two on one of the most picturesque courses in the world at the Jack Nicklaus-designed Manele Golf Course?

 However, if you choose to spend your holiday, leave the details to the experts in service at Four Seasons Resort Lanai.